TABLE OF CONTENTS

 Solventless extraction processes forego the use of solvents.
 Instead, these processes use agitation and heat and pressure to separate the trichomes from the rest of the plant matter.
 Solventless extraction processes can produce high-quality extracts without the risk of fires or explosions.

-Does a Cannabis Master Extractor Require a Degree?
+Does a Master Marijuana Extractor Require a Degree?

 Going by the level of expertise that is required for this job, most employers would prefer a related science degree in chemistry, phytobiology, physics, or chemical engineering.
 This is just to ensure that you have both the passion and science background to help you understand the extraction process.